 Data breaches are the final frontier in the game of man vs. machine, and man is taking a serious beating.
 But document management software facilitates compliance and security, giving businesses an untapped resource to combat cyber-attacks.

 Which Form of Data Breaches Pose the Biggest Threats?
-Why Document Management Software Facilitates Compliance and Security

 Internal Data Breach

 Nearly half of all data breaches are internal, and occur at the documentation level.
+This worrisome statistic should encourage you to make sure all documents are secure and only accessible by those that need them to do their job.

 A document management solution’s role-based security could stave off these internal threats provided all files and appropriate role-based user permissions are administered from the outset of tech adoption, usage, and training of new and existing employees.